M2MCloud/AzureIotWorkshop/HOL1/readme.md

 Change the random number generation as required.

-1. Run the Device simulator (Debug->Start without Debugging or Cntrl + F5 )
+1. Run the Device simulator from Visual Studio (Debug->Start without Debugging or Cntrl + F5 )

 1. Choose option "1" from the Device menu, "Send Device to Cloud Message(s)"